Arkansas AFFF Firefighting Foam Lawsuit | 2025 Latest Updates

 Occupational exposure of firefighters to carcinogenic chemicals may increase their risk of developing different types of cancer. – National Library of Medicine.

-This means that Arkansas residents who have developed cancer such as kidney cancer, testicular cancer, thyroid disease, ulcerative colitis, prostate cancer, pancreatic cancer, bladder cancer, or liver cancer after exposure to AFFF foam may qualify for a lawsuit.
+• Your cancer diagnosis includes kidney cancer, testicular cancer, thyroid disease, ulcerative colitis, prostate cancer, pancreatic cancer, bladder cancer, or liver cancer.

 • Medical expenses